New Zealand Opera: Productions

 The first production of the newly-merged NZ Opera in 2000 was a sold-out season of Verdi's Aida.
 Since then the company has put on two or more productions a year, performed in Auckland, Wellington, and Christchurch.
 It also runs educational programmes for young people and touring productions to other venues.

 The Marriage of Figaro was staged in 2002.
 Italian soprano Nuccia Focile played the Countess and Wendy Dawn Thompson was Cherubino, with Aidan Lang directing his first production for the company.
 New Zealand bass Wade Kernot and Australian soprano Emma Pearson (married in real life) sang the lead roles of Figaro and Susanna.
 NZ Opera staged Figaro again in 2010, and once more in 2021 with Emma Pearson returning in the role of the Countess.

 The company's 2006 production of Mozart's The Magic Flute was directed by Stanley M. Garner based on a production by Sir Peter Hall.
 Australian tenor Adrian Strooper sang Tamino, Richard Burkhard was Papageno, and Tiffany Speight sang Pamina.
 Phillip Rhodes sang Monostatos.
-The production design by cartoonist Gerald Scarfe included fantastical animals sich as a hybrid crocodile-penguin.
+The production design by cartoonist Gerald Scarfe included fantastical animals such as a hybrid crocodile-penguin.
 Also that year was a production of Gounod's Faust, directed by Mike Ashman.
 The principals were Mikhail Svetlov (Méphistophélès), Anne Sophie Dupreis (Marguerite) and Jaewoo Kim (Faust).

 In 2008 the company took a touring production of Humperdinck's Hansel and Gretel to 15 venues the entire length of New Zealand, from Kerikeri in the north to Invercargill in the south.
 It was director Michael Hurst's first foray into opera.
 Later that year, the company's production of Janáček's Jenůfa was the first staged in New Zealand (an Australian company had toured the opera in the 1970s), with a notable performance of the Grandmother Kostelnicka by New Zealand soprano Margaret Medlyn.

 Australian director Patrick Nolan staged Tchaikovsky's Eugene Onegin in 2009, with Anna Leese as Tatyana and Russian tenor Roman Shulackoff as Lensky.
 It was production designer Genevieve Blanchett's first opera set.
 Eugene Onegin was described as the "most polished, most evenly cast production" yet from NZ Opera, and Anna Leese was called "one of the great female voices to emerge from New Zealand".